PoyoWorks/ArcadeVS_DemoProject/docs/overview.md

 ---
 layout: default
-title: Plugin Overview
+title: Technical Specification
-nav_order: 2
+nav_order: 10
 ---

-# Plugin Details

-## Technical
+# Technical Specification

 - Supported Development Platforms: Windows
 - Supported Target Build Platforms: x64 / Android / HTML5
-- Network Replicated: Yes, the vehicle system is based on the Pawn class so it supports built-in replication.
-Client side prediction and server reconciliation have not been implemented yet.
+- Network Replicated: No, this feature is under development.
+There a networked player controller available but the movement on the owning client is jaggy.

 ## Full content